Back to All Events

 Color Noise—Artist Statement

 My creativity was sparked by COVID, of all things, and what I coined my Quarantine Creative.
 I started taking out all of my art supplies and playing with watercolor landscapes which I called “colorscapes.”
-The idea was letting the water move how it wanted against the page to create a loose and abstract visual of what I saw on my daily walks.
-I was also taking black and white photos every day, which focused on line and texture.
-I like the idea of playing with lines that emulate horizons and layering values that create depth.
+The idea was letting the water move how it wanted against the page to create a loose and abstract visual of what I saw on my daily walks in the South Shore.
+I am endlessly inspired by the colors, sounds and movement in landscapes.
+My love of water and being near the ocean has a big influence in my color palette.
 Working abstractly is something that is new to me and I have had a lot of fun experimenting with new painting tools and different types of acrylic paints, mediums and soluble artists’ crayons.
+Formal qualities of abstract art are form, color, line, texture, pattern, composition and process.
+I like the challenge and freedom of creating abstract works

 Previous